Posted in Blogging Marin on Monday, December 5, 2016 by MCVB Staff

 Another classic author enjoying attention in Marin this December is Charles Dickens, author of the classic holiday tale A Christmas Carol.

 Join Dickens and his family for an entertaining, Victorian-themed affair at the Falkirk Mansion in San Rafael.
-Travel back in time as you listen to book readings, play parlour games, build crafts, and dance the night away with friends and family.
+Travel back in time as you listen to book readings, play parlor games, build crafts, and dance the night away with friends and family.

 Light food and refreshments will be available, and feel free to wear your best Victorian costume!
 Admission for children is only $9; adult admission is $12.